juicedata/juicefs/docs/en/development/data_structures.md

 }
 ```

-There is only one entry in this table with Name "format" and Value as file system formatting information in JSON.
+There is only one entry in this table with "format" as Name and file system formatting information in JSON as Value.

 #### 3.3.2 Counter